youngstone89/kubernetes-mastery/README.md

 # Cheatsheet
 ## List all objects created in cluster.
 `kubectl get all`
+## Detele all objects created in cluster.
+`kubectl delete all --all --all-namespaces`

 ## Create a Pod Object using Standard Input
 `cat <<EOF | kubectl apply -f -